alphia-gmbh/flutter-package-core/docs/README.md

 **Alphia Core** is a lightweight Flutter package built by [Alphia](https://www.alphia.io).
 It contains shared logic used across our own apps, focusing only on the essentials and nothing more.

 We’re sharing this package as part of our commitment to openness and transparency.
-While it’s not designed for general use, we hope it can still offer value or inspiration to others exploring similar challenges.
+While not built for wide collaboration, we hope it can still offer value or inspiration to others exploring similar challenges.

 ## Main Features
 - High-level abstraction of federated user authentication and sign-in